 Following the review of records, interview and witnessing of activities, the lead assessor and assessment team will hold a private meeting to discuss the assessment results.
 This is a usual practice and the meeting may be held on-site at the applicant’s premise.
 At this stage, the assessment team must gather the necessary evidence to support any non-compliance it has found.

 Following the private meeting, the accreditation team will hold an exit meeting with the authorised representative.
 The purpose of the meeting is to share the results of assessment that will then be written up and formally sent to the Chief Executive and the authorised representative.

-It is useful to have an applicant’s responsible manager and other key organisational representatives attend the exit meeting, along with the authorised representative.
+An applicant’s responsible manager and other key organisational representatives should attend the exit meeting, along with the authorised representative.
 This ensures a shared understanding of the assessment results and agreement to the next steps.

 If there are no areas of non-compliance with accreditation requirements, the accreditation body will move on to step six in the initial application process – granting accreditation.